savonet/book/quickstart.md

-In practice, it is better to precompute the gain of each audio track in advance and change the volume according to this information (often called _replaygain_), see\TODO{reference}.
+In practice, it is better to precompute the gain of each audio track in advance and change the volume according to this information (often called _replaygain_), see [there](#sec:replaygain).
 There are also various traditional sound effects that can be used in order to improve the overall color and personality of the sound.
 A somewhat reasonable default is provided by the `nrj` operator:

 ```liquidsoap
 radio = nrj(radio)
 ```

-see\TODO{reference} for details on sound processing.
+see [there](#sec:signal-processing) for details on sound processing.

 ### Icecast output {#sec:icecast-setup}